HeyBanditoz/mchelper/README.md

 ```

 You can access the postgres shell by running `docker exec -u 70 -it postgres psql`.

+### Liquibase
+MCHelper uses Liquibase to handle database migrations.
+TODO add more details!

+If you want to prevent silent errors where rollbacks or updates don't happen if you ran the initial migration changelogs
+(created the initial schema) from the Main class, and then are testing your new changelogs from your dev environment,
+you will  need to create a symbolic link to the SQL directory, like this in Powershell (this requires admin!):

+`New-Item -ItemType SymbolicLink -Path "sql" -Target ".\src\main\resources\sql\"`

+Or, in Bash:

+`ln -s sql src/main/resources/sql`

+This is because the file paths from the jar will show up in the `databasechangelog` as `sql/postgres/changelog-file.yml`
+(because Java resources) whereas running it locally will show up as
+`src/main/resources/sql/postgres/changelog-file.yml`, so the symlink is needed for consistency.

 ### Building a Docker Image